robpomeroy/A-Home-for-Mo/content/faqs.md

 circumstances because (a) we do not yet own the house that will need to be adapted, and (b) at that point, if things work out the way we anticipate, we will own two houses (albeit briefly and backed by short-term borrowing).

-**Q: What do you most need in a home?**

-A: Sufficient ground floor space for Mo (bedroom, bathroom, lounge and utility room).
-Privacy (when required) for the rest of the family.
-In practice this means annex-style accommodation.

 **Q: Can't you extend your existing house?**